UniExeterRSE/computational-thinking/_episodes/01_welcome.md

 - EPSRC Hub for Quantitative Modelling in Healthcare
 - Translational Research Exchange @ Exeter (TREE)

 This workshop, and the others in the series, were put together by a series of working groups formed by researchers from across the University supported by Exeter's Research Software Engineering Group.
 The programme and workshops are under constant evolution.
 We appreciate your patience as we develop and test these materials and are grateful for your feedback which is a core component of this process.
-We also need to maintain accurate records of how many participants we have reached, so ask you to mark you attendence on the google spreadsheet.
+We also need to maintain accurate records of how many participants we have reached, so ask you to mark you attendance on the google spreadsheet.

 ## Workshop format